TheNumbat/thenumbat.github.io/cmu.md

 - 15-400: Research Practicum in Computer Science
     - This is a research project rather than a class.
 I worked on implementing various BVH strategies for computing closest point queries, and analyzed which perform the best on various hardware architectures (CPU/GPU).
 We found some interesting results that diverged from previous work on high performance ray tracing, but overall there is no panacea for closest points.
     - I worked with Rohan &amp; Keenan within the geometry collective.
 All of the GC PhD students are generally very knowledgeable and fun to talk or listen to.
     - I struggled a lot to find time/motivation for the project during the first half of the semester, but was able to focus more during the second half.
+It helped a lot to combine the latter part of this project (GPU analysis) with my 15-418 final project.
 - 15-418: Parallel Computer Architecture and Programming
     - Teaches some very useful content, and I'm quite interested in this area.
 The second assignment on writing a CUDA circle rasterizer was pretty cool.
     - However, I don't think the class was run very well this semester - the other projects were a bit lackluster (and easy) and the course staff weren't very attentive.